 Choosing Data Quality Management Tools

-Data drives decision-making, and therefore, managing data quality has become a top priority for businesses.
-However, managing data quality manually can be error-prone and time-consuming due to increased data volumes and disparity.
+Data drives decision-making, and therefore, data quality management has become a top priority for businesses.
+However, due to increased data volumes and disparity, manually undergoing the process can lead to data quality errors and a lot of time.
 This is where DQM tools come into play.

-Here are some important factors that businesses should consider when selecting the right data quality tool:
+Here are some important factors that businesses should consider when selecting the right DQM tool:

 - Data Profiling and Cleansing Functionality

-An effective data quality tool should include data profiling features, which can automate the identification of metadata and provide clear visibility into the source data to identify any discrepancies.
+An effective data quality tool should include data profiling features.
+A DQM tool helps automate the identification of metadata and provides clear visibility into the source data to identify any discrepancies.

 Moreover, data cleansing capabilities in a data management tool can help prevent errors and resolve them before data is loaded onto a destination.